ErAz7/Jonin/README.md

 which will save video to __G:/cam.mkv__ and errors to __G:/cam-err.txt__

 # Use As Spyware
-Be aware __[Ninja][ninja]__ can be easily used as a spyware when installed as a service, it will open full access to the target computer for the Jonin controlling it
+Please note that Ninja can be easily used as a spyware when installed as a service, it will open full access to the target computer for the __[Jonin][jonin]__ controlling it

 # Source Code
 Source code will be open soon, after some refactoring and improvements